 Contributions to this project, in all forms, are welcome.
 At this point, we do not have formal governance or roles; the community that we hope to form around this code will set them up as necessary.
-The project is originally developed and shepherded by Matific.
+The project is originally developed and shepherded by Matific, AKA Slate Science.

-9.1 Community
+8.1 Community

 The project is run and managed on Github.
 For issues or pull requests, please use the tools provided there.
-For questions or support, you can either use Github discussions, or reach out to project contributors:
+For questions or support, please reach out to project contributors: